josephhutch/joehutch/content/post/aether-theme.md

 description: " Aether is new theme for Hugo that emphasizes motion, material, and depth as design elements.
 Distracting styling and page elements are forgone to focus on the content."
 categories: ["Web-Dev"]
 featuredImage: "/img/mdd-macbook.jpg"
+featuredImageDescription: "A Macbook showing a website using the aether theme"
 dropCap: true
 displayInMenu: false
 displayInList: true